-Health allegations where nurse or midwife appears responsible for incidentsBack to top
+Health allegations where a nurse, midwife or nursing associate appears responsible for incidentsBack to top

-In cases where the concern about the nurse or midwife’s practice involves their physical or mental health, we draft the charge depending on how their health condition has presented a risk to patients.
+In cases where the concern about the nurse, midwife or nursing associate’s practice involves their physical or mental health, we draft the charge depending on how their health condition has presented a risk to patients.

-It is important that we are able to provide details and specific examples in the health charge, in order to explain to the nurse or midwife and the panel of the Fitness to Practise committee why we say the health condition is a source of concern.
+It is important that we are able to provide details and specific examples in the health charge, in order to explain to the nurse, midwife or nursing associate and the panel of the Fitness to Practise committee why we say the health condition is a source of concern.

-- the nurse or midwife has done things as a result of their health condition,
+- the nurse, midwife or nursing associate has done things as a result of their health condition,

 - there is strong evidence about the incidents themselves, and

-- sound medical evidence that the incidents would not have happened if the nurse or midwife did not have the health condition.
+- sound medical evidence that the incidents would not have happened if the nurse, midwife or nursing associate did not have the health condition.

-In these cases, our concern is about the way in which the health condition manifests itself to cause risks, rather than about blaming the nurse or midwife for their actions.
+In these cases, our concern is about the way in which the health condition manifests itself to cause risks, rather than about blaming the nurse, midwife or nursing associate for their actions.